SEAN: Assuming that you are able to get out of your house and are not snowed in, there’s a lot to like in this 2nd week of February.

 SEAN: Deadman Wonderland manages to combine the survival game genre with a prison drama, as a young man who is the sole survivor of a brutal massacre is convicted of being the cause and sent to Japan’s Next Top Prison.

 MICHELLE: I liked the first volume of this, back when it was a TOKYOPOP title.
 I’m looking forward to being able to revisit it and hopefully get more of the story.

 ASH: I enjoyed what TOKYOPOP released, too, though I preferred the earlier volumes over the latter ones.

 ANNA: I also enjoyed the first few volumes of this, and it makes sense that it is going to be reissued, what with the anime tie-in.
 I really really wish someone would license rescue old Tokyopop titles like Demon Sacred and Sky Blue Shore though.

 MICHELLE: Oh, me too x 1000.

-MELINDA: I’m grateful for this one because I missed it the first time around.
+MJ: I’m grateful for this one because I missed it the first time around.
 Count me in on Demon Sacred, though!

 SEAN: Hayate the Combat Butler 23 finally begins to get dramatic (no, seriously, it does), but will it be able to actually resolve the Athena plot?
 Or will we wait another 6 months with a nasty cliffhanger?